 While registering is free, applying costs £18 for a single choice, or £24 for more than one choice.
 You might be able to tap up your mum or dad, or a grandparent for this.
 Or, you could find a quick way to make some instant cash to pay the fee yourself.

 tasks for this week

 - Register with UCAS - it's free and only takes 15 minutes!

 - Get familiar with the UCAS website.
 You'll find lots of advice, which you might not need right now, but it's highly likely you will at some point.

-- Take a look at ways to earn some cash to pay the £24 application fee (this might also come in handy for earning a bit of extra money for when you start uni).
+- Take a look at ways to earn some cash to pay the £18 or £24 application fee (this might also come in handy for earning a bit of extra money for when you start uni).